Thirteen Cents: Characters

-Azure - The protagonist of the novel, Azure is a twelve-year-old orphan boy living on the streets of Cape Town, South Africa.
+Azure – The protagonist of the novel, Azure is a 12-year-old orphan boy living on the streets of Cape Town, South Africa.
 After the assassination of his parents in Johannesburg, he leaves his home feeling lost.
 Azure's physical appearance is unique due to his blue eyes and dark skin, making it difficult to racially categorize him.
 He shows a fascination with water and swimming throughout the novel.
 As a street child, Azure is exposed and subjected to drug use, gang activity, and abuse.
 He survives through prostitution by selling sex to older men.
-Later in the novel, he turns thirteen which he views as his entrance into manhood.
+Later in the novel, he turns 13, which age he views as his entrance into manhood.
 He consistently tells himself that his struggles are making him stronger as a man.

-Bafana - Azure's friend, who lives on the streets.
+Bafana – Azure's friend, who lives on the streets.
 He is a nine-year-old boy whom Azure thinks is naughty because Bafana has a home to go back to but chooses to roam the streets and do drugs including sniffing glue and smoking buttons.
 Azure beats him whenever he sees him doing drugs.

-Liesel - Azure's older friend, Liesel is a woman who lives under the bridge and makes her money through prostitution.
+Liesel – Azure's older friend, Liesel is a woman who lives under the bridge and makes her money through prostitution.
 She is the one who sells Azure his joints during the beginning of the novel.
 She is deemed untrustworthy later in the novel after Sealy tells Azure that she was putting other substances in her joints.

-"Auntie" Joyce - Azure's older friend, whom he calls auntie out of respect.
+"Auntie" Joyce – Azure's older friend, whom he calls auntie out of respect.
 She works at the restaurant La Perla and often leaves leftovers near a bush for Azure and Bafana in the morning.
 In exchange, Azure runs errands for her.
 Azure trusts Joyce with his money.
 When he goes to retrieve his money later in the novel, Azure discovers that Joyce has been cheating him, which ends their relationship.